arashl1364/BFMediate/README.md

 out_MYCat$evidence
 ```

 All the parameter estimates e.g. direct effect posterior, estimated indicator cutoffs for M and Y, etc. are also stored in the output.
-For a complete list of the output values please see the help page of the function. (see Laghaie & Otter 2020)
+For a complete list of the output values please see the help page of the function.